gihrig/dotfiles/README.md

 ### The `~/dotfiles.lua` file

-To make custommizations, create a `~/dotfiles.lua` file with the following content:
+To make customizations, create a `~/dotfiles.lua` file with the following content:

 ```lua
 local config = {